 - A sore buttock that doesn’t heal even after a week or two.

 - If you face trouble holding your urination and poop.

 - A high fever of 104°F or above.
 (40° C)

 - And if the home remedies do not have any efficacy.

 Diagnosing Buttock Pain From Sitting

-You may have to take some physical tests for identifying the disease.
+You may have to take some physical tests to identify the disease.
 Sometimes the symptoms are not enough to diagnose the illness.
-The general physician may need an X-ray, MRI, or CT scan to know the actual reason, and can refer you to a specialist (physical therapist, orthopedic specialist, or rheumatologist) if necessary.
+The general physician may need an X-ray, MRI, or CT scan to know the actual reason and refer you to a specialist (physical therapist, orthopedic specialist, or rheumatologist) if necessary.
 So, be prepared for that as well.

-As it is discussed in this article, one of the most common reasons is the wrong sitting position.
+As discussed in this article, one of the most common reasons is the wrong sitting position.
 So, develop an ideal and healthy sitting posture.
-Use an ergonomic seat cushion whenever you have to sit for a long time whether at the office desk or at home or for driving.
+Use an ergonomic seat cushion whenever you have to sit for a long time, whether at the office desk, at home, or driving.
 Take occasional breaks between the long working hours.

 Stretch whenever taking a break for a coffee in the middle of a long journey parking the car at a suitable parking space.
 Do not exaggerate while exercising.
-Keep it to a minimum with a painful buttock.
+Please keep it to a minimum with a painful buttock.
 And consult your doctor if the symptoms seem severe.